Inverse type II seesaw mechanism and its signature at the LHC and ILC: Signature of the ISSII mechanism at the ILC and LHC

-The phenomenology of $\delta^{++}$ has been intensively investigated at the LHC\cite{spectrumDelta} and a direct search in the CMS and ATLAS colliders has been already performed and the result was the limit $m_{\delta^{++}}> 459$~GeV for $\delta^{++}$ decaying 100\% into $\mu^+ \mu^+$ pairs~\cite{deltaLHC}.
+First of all, it is necessary to say that the work done in this section is complementary to all other works done focusing at the LHC search for the $\delta^{ ++}$ LHC\cite{spectrumDelta} where a direct search in the CMS and ATLAS colliders has been already performed and the result was the limit $m_{\delta^{++}}> 459$~GeV for $\delta^{++}$ decaying 100\% into $\mu^+ \mu^+$ pairs~\cite{deltaLHC}.
 Investigation of direct detection of $\delta^{++}$ at ILC through diboson decay scenario ($W^+W^+$) has also been considered in \cite{ILC}.
-As we have discussed at the end of the last section, in the regime of validity of the ISS2 mechanism, the detection of $\delta^{++}$ must occur through dilepton decay scenarios: $e^+e^- \rightarrow \delta^{++} +\delta^{--} \rightarrow l^+ l^+ l^- l^-$, where $l=e,\,\mu,\,\tau$ with BR of the same order of magnitude for the most important channels, but surely not 100\% into $\mu^+ \mu^-$ pairs, recalling that diboson decays are suppressed in ISS2.
-Thus, the LHC bound and the results of the ILC investigation cannot be applied for the case of ISS2 mechanism.
+As we have discussed in the end of the last section, in the regime of validity of the ISSII mechanism we are adopting here, the detection of $\delta^{++}$ must occur through dilepton decay scenarios, $e^+e^- \rightarrow \delta^{++} +\delta^{--} \rightarrow l^+ l^+ l^- l^-$, where $l=e,\,\mu$ with BR of the same order of magnitude for the most important channels, but surely not 100\% into $\mu^+ \mu^-$ pairs.
+Recalling that diboson decays are suppressed in the regime of validity of the ISSII mechanism ( which means to take $v_\Delta$ around eV scale) then the LHC and ILC investigations done in \cite{deltaLHC} cannot be applied for the case of ISSII mechanism.
+This justify the search for $\delta^{++}$ at the LHC and ILC in the regime of energy of the ISSII mechanism.

-In this section we discuss the direct detection of the $\delta^{++}$ in the framework of the ISS2 mechanism at the ILC for the cases of NH and IH of neutrino masses.
-We consider the ILC with a luminosity of 1000~fb$^{-1}$ and center of mass energy of $1000$~GeV.
-The main contributions for $\delta^{++}$ production and subsequent decay are presented in FIG.~\ref{fig2}~\cite{note}.